Fellowship-of-the-Ping/CYBR8470-Project-1-2/docs/User Stories.md

   - Definition of Done
     - Set up a Form and attach it to Webpage.
 - As a **Public Relations Specialist**, I want to **send a newsletter** so I can **create engagement**
-  - Definition of Done
     - Set up Email Automation Platform
 - As a **FOTP Member**, I want to **view a calendar** so I can **find events near me**
-  - Definition of Done:
    - Setup Radicale, and configure access per member.
 - As an **Administrator**, I want to **View, Manage, and Monitor User Access** so I can **follow The principle of least privilege (PoLP)**
-  - Definition of Done
    - View and Manage User Access is general Done by default during setup.
    - Enable logging when and remember to check logs at a determined interval for Risk tolerance.
 ## Mis-User Stories